SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 3. After an in-application stream is created, you can perform normal SQL queries.
 When you query streams, most SQL statements are bound using a row-based or time-based window.
 For more information, see Windowed Queries.

 You can also join streams.
 For examples of joining streams, see Streaming Data Operations: Stream Joins.

+4. You can specify a query to process records in a tumbling window, sliding window, or stagger window manner, depending on your application needs.
+Kinesis Data Analytics supports the following window types:

+- Stagger Windows: A query that aggregates data using keyed time-based windows that open as data arrives.
+The keys allow for multiple overlapping windows.
+This is the recommended way to aggregate data using time-based windows, because Stagger Windows reduce late or out-of-order data compared to Tumbling windows.

+- Tumbling Windows: A query that aggregates data using distinct time-based windows that open and close at regular intervals.

+- Sliding Windows: A query that aggregates data continuously, using a fixed time or rowcount interval.

 ## Simple Queue Service (SQS):